open-telemetry/opentelemetry.io/content/en/blog/2023/contribfest-na/index.md

 [Tyler](https://github.com/tylerhelmuth), [Daniel](https://github.com/dyladan),
 and [myself](https://github.com/codeboten) volunteered to host the event and guide newcomers.
-The hosts of the session prepared ahead of time by combing through various repositories and labelling issues with the `contribfest` label.
+The hosts of the session prepared ahead of time by combing through various repositories and labelling issues with the `Contribfest` label.
 Since the session is only 90 minutes long, it was important to try and find items that would be appropriate to tackle in that time.
 Some slides were also prepared, to give attendees an overview of the project, help them navigate the